 Places to visit in Tanzania

-Serengeti National Park is the jewel in the crown for safaris in Tanzania.
+The Serengeti National Park is the jewel in the crown for safaris in Tanzania.
 It offers arguably the best game viewing in Africa with a stunning backdrop of endless plains dotted with picturesque acacia trees.
-The trick is to snap that leopard majestically atop a rocky outcrop gazing out into the distance.
-The Serengeti is home to the famous annual migration of wildebeest and zebra that make their way north to Kenya’s Masai Mara in a frenzy of chaotic galloping, dust and hooves that provides one of wildlife’s great spectacles.
+The park is home to the famous annual migration of wildebeest and zebra that make their way north to Kenya’s Masai Mara in a frenzy of chaotic galloping, dust and hooves that provides one of wildlife’s great spectacles.
 Although the exact location and time varies year to year, we can certainly arrange a specific migration itinerary, which could also include a hot air balloon safari, surely the most incredible way to enjoy these phenomena.

-At any time of year though the park is packed with incredible wildlife scenes – prides of lion, thousands of eland, impala and gazelle, leopards lazing in the high branches of the acacia tree and herds of elephants roaming at will.
-Morning and afternoon safaris are interspersed with plenty of relaxation around the pool and evenings are enjoyed by all ages, sat around the fire exchanging wildlife sightings whilst listening to the roar of the lions prowling outside the camp.
+However, it’s not all about the migration.
+The park is packed with incredible wildlife scenes all year round – prides of lion, thousands of eland, impala and gazelle, leopards lazing in the high branches of the acacia tree and herds of elephants roaming at will.
+Morning and afternoon safaris are interspersed with plenty of relaxation back at camp and evenings are enjoyed by all ages, sat around the fire exchanging wildlife sightings whilst listening to the roar of the lions prowling outside the camp.
 Spine-tingling stuff for both children and parents alike.

 Between Arusha and the Serengeti lies this extraordinary volcanic crater that is home to an incredible concentration of wildlife including the big-five – lion, rhino, leopard, elephant and buffalo (noticeably no giraffe as the crater walls are too steep for them to descend!).
 This is an amazingly photogenic place with thick rainforest covering its sides and lush grassy plains forming its centre.
 A picnic on the crater floor may well prove the best lunch location your children will ever enjoy.